 My favorite morel soup recipe of all time is this bisque.
 I originally developed it as a way to serve morels at a reasonable price to the general public.
 Read on and I'll explain the details of how you can make it at home.

 When morel season came around, I knew I couldn't afford to buy any for the restaurant, but I did have some at home, so I did an experiment.
 I wanted to serve the best creamy morel soup ever.

-My experiment was based around one question: can I purchase dried morels and incorporate them into a morel focused dish and not break the bank, i.e. keep a decent food cost?
+My experiment revolved around one question: can I purchase dried morels and incorporate them into a morel-focused dish and not break the bank, i.e. keep a decent food cost?

 Fortunately I've been through enough rough spots to know how to squeeze money out of a dish.
 Soup can have a high profit margin, much more than an expensive steak or piece of fish, so that's where I started tinkering with a recipe that could work.

 To sum things up, here's the recipe I developed.
 In order to get a solid morel flavor, I ended up using about 3 ounces in the finished batch, which yields about a gallon, with a cost of morels coming out to about 35$/batch, with other ingredients probably around 10$ on the high side for a total of 45/gallon of soup, which is very expensive for a gallon of soup, but, they're morels, after all.

 If I sell 4 ounce ladles of the soup for 10/portion, that's a total of 320$ net profit from one batch, and our food cost equation, assuming we're shooting for 30% (a standard for decent restaurants) will look something like this:

 That's roughly 14% food cost or C.O.G.S/cost of goods sold